elem-app/spaceport/docs/Reference.md

 ### The rewriting process

-A **Rewriter** LLM rewrites the reference sources into executable specs--in the process, it will try to understand the expected behavior of the system and enumerate most likely combinations of user actions, in both positive and negative cases.
+A **Rewriter** LLM rewrites the reference sources into testable specs--in the process, it will try to understand the expected behavior of the system and enumerate most likely combinations of user actions, in both positive and negative cases.
 It will also point out any ambiguities in the spec.

 The output of the Rewriter is written into an project's artifact file.
 Currently, each rewriting completely overwrites any existing content, but in the future, it will be able to work incrementally, for example, by incorporating answers to the open questions.

-### Executable specs
+### Testable specs

-Executable specs are the central part of a Spaceport project.
+Testable specs are the central part of a Spaceport project.
 They are the source of truth for the expected behavior of a system.

-Executable specs follow a specific Markdown format and a (natural) language standard.
+Testable specs follow a specific Markdown format and a (natural) language standard.

 #### Format

-An executable specification consists of one or more Markdown blockquotes that conform to the following rules:
+An testable specification consists of one or more Markdown blockquotes that conform to the following rules:

 - An optional first line that starts with `>>`; this line declares the start of a specification and its name
 - The other lines must start with `> -` (a bullet list item in a blockquote) or is a sub-bullet